timokm/awsome-tinyqv/software/READM.md

     time.sleep(1)
 ```

-In Thorny (Shell) type the following
+In Thorny (Shell) type the following:
 execfile ("blink.py")

 ****************
 After building the core for ICE40 you will have 'tinyQV.bin'.
-Upload it to pico-ice with thorny and do
+Upload it to pico-ice with thorny and type
 ```
 execfile ("fpga_flash_prog.py")
 ```